top of page

 • Controlled deceleration drills

-Strong legs are important, controlled legs are essential.
+Strong legs are important, but controlled legs are essential.

 2. Train Lateral and Rotational Stability